 "They’re poisoning us by putting fluoride in the water and genetically modifying nature."

 "So does everyone in there support water fluoridation?"

-Well, whatever.
-The Bilderberg Fringe Festival was weird.
-I expected conspiracy theorists to jump me from every angle while they tried to explain the "truth", but instead they just got flustered and couldn't really tell me what they or anyone else believed.
+I had expected conspiracy theorists to jump me from every angle while they tried to explain the "truth," but the people at the Bilderberg Fringe Festival I spoke to got flustered and couldn't really tell me what they believed, at least not in a way that I could understand.
 The only thing everyone seemed to agree on was that Bilderberg is somehow controlling/killing us through water fluoridation.
-If that was the case, would they really need to meet for more than five minutes to discuss how to do that ("Let's put some more fluoride in the water supply")?
+I can't help but thnk that if that was the case, they wouldn't really need to meet for more than five minutes to discuss how to do that. ("Let's put some more fluoride in the water supply!")

-It's no wonder that in times of economic hardship people want someone to blame, but if the hippies and shock jocks at the Bilderberg Fringe can't channel their anger into something useful, it discredits everyone else who's genuinely fighting for change.
+It's no wonder that in times of economic hardship people want someone to blame, but if the hippies and shock jocks at the BFF can't channel their anger into something useful, it discredits everyone else who's genuinely fighting for change.
 We all know that when you take drugs everything seems connected in some giant cosmic conspiracy, but the solutions to the world's problems aren't as simple as trying to expose a secret cabal of lizard people intent on ruling the world.
-You'd think that solving the world's problems takes a lot more hard work and dedication – and less scapegoating of non-existent entities – than that.
+Solving the world's problems takes a lot more hard work and dedication than that, and less scapegoating of non-existent entities.

 Follow Matt on Twitter: @Matt_A_Shea